reshmabidikar/slate/source/includes/_payment.md

 ### Cancel a scheduled payment attempt retry [using transactionExternalKey]

 Cancels a scheduled attempt to retry a PaymentTransaction.
-The transaction is identified by its `transactionExternalKey`, which is provided in the request body.
+The transaction is identified by its `transactionExternalKey`, which is provided as a query parameter.

 **HTTP Request**